 This perpetuates itself.
 The more people see you when they’re not expecting to, the more they think about you and your brand, even when you are not around.
 This is especially true when you deliver good messages that have an impact on people.

 Sure, my Facebook posts may only reach 1-2% of my total audience.
-It doesn’t matter because I’m posting 10 times a day, day in and day out.
+It doesn’t matter because I’m posting content regularly.
 Do I slip in my links to my articles?
 Absolutely.
 Do I promote my products on my page?
 Absolutely.

 But only because I want people thinking about me and my products constantly.
 This action alone indirectly leads to more sales, and does so without you having to push people and come off as overly promotional.

-Posting 10 times a day for the purpose of building brand awareness has led to:
+Posting consistently every day day for the purpose of building brand awareness has led to: